Director / Screenwriter

 years

-I've made two feature documentaries and six shorts.
-They screened in Turin, at the Moscow International Film Festival, and in Berlin.
-Right now I write series and develop several projects.
-I still feel like I'm at the start.
+I have made two feature documentaries and several shorts that have screened in Turin, at the Moscow International Film Festival, and in Berlin.
+To me, though, it still feels like a beginning.
+Right now I am writing series and developing several projects.
+I believe good cinema is not something you manufacture from scratch.
+It is something you find.

 Read full biography

-I was past thirty when I entered Alexander Sokurov's directing workshop at SPbGIKiT.
-Before that I took acting courses at Gogol School, introductory filmmaking at the Mitta School, and studied cinematography with Alexander Nosovsky.
-Sokurov taught me that cinema is a way of researching the world, not just telling stories.
+Cinema came later.
+I was already in my thirties when I entered Alexander Sokurov's directing workshop at SPbGIKiT.
+Before that there were acting classes at Gogol School, introductory filmmaking at Alexander Mitta's school, and cinematography studies with Alexander Nosovsky.
+Sokurov gave me the most important thing: the sense that cinema can be a way of investigating the world, not just presenting it.

 Portrait of Vladimir Koptsev